dmlloyd/dmlloyd.github.io/about.md

 permalink: /about/
 ---

 Hi!
 My name is David Lloyd.
 I'm an engineer at Red Hat who works on a wide variety of Java-, JBoss-, and WildFly-related projects.
-You can usually find me on FreeNode IRC as "dmlloyd" in various Java- and JBoss-related channels.
+You can usually find me on Libera IRC as "dmlloyd" in various Java- and JBoss-related channels.

 ### Contact me